NathanSchalkwijk/dmb/README.md

 PyNaCl

-When installing normally without pterodactyl you need to create a file named .env in the same folder as app.py, this file needs to contain the following: BOT_TOKEN: "your_bot_token"
+When installing normally without pterodactyl you need to create a file named .env in the same folder as app.py, this file needs to contain the following: BOT_TOKEN='your_bot_token'